YatterOfficial/Yatter.Invigoration/README.md

 If the art of design was a sand-castle competition, then all the shapes are best represented when the grains of sand are the invigorators that are the basic building block of the Invigoration Pattern.

-_In such a case, the 'Sand Castle Competition' is the ubiquitous app-store._
+_In such a case, the 'Sand Castle Competition' is the ubiquitous app-store!_

 ## Benefits